Seabastian writes about fashion and beautiful occasions, including weddings.

 Traditional Etiquette Thrives in Some Circles

-Emily Post & Miss Manners Make Sure Brides Get it Right
+Emily Post and Miss Manners Make Sure Brides Get it Right

 Good Manners Are Always Relevant